BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 should only be used with confidential clients that can keep secrets.
 The client registration must include a list of redirect URI to consume the authorization code from the authorization service.
-2. Then a registered client can use an authorization URL to redirect users to login with the identity provider and get an authorization code which can be exchanged by the client for an access token.
-For this post, we'll use this fictitious authorization URL:
+2. Then a registered client can send a `GET` request to the authorization URL to redirect users to login with the identity provider and get an authorization code which can be exchanged by the client for an access token.
+For this example, we'll use the following fictitious authorization URL:

         https://identity-provider/authorize/